- Virtual Race Day Details

 - Susan G. Komen is the boldest community fueling the best science and making the biggest impact in the fight against breast cancer.

-- Since 1982, Komen has awarded over $17 million in research grants in Minnesota to: Mayo Clinic and Foundation, University of Minnesota at Duluth and University of Minnesota at Twin Cities.
+- Since 1998, Komen has awarded over $17.1 million in research grants in Minnesota to Mayo Clinic and Foundation, University of Minnesota at Duluth and University of Minnesota at Twin Cities.

 - Last year, Komen Minnesota helped provide: breast health education to 33,718 women and men; 3,500 screening mammograms and clinical breast exams; financial assistance to 4,415 women and men; complimentary therapies and emotional support to 826 women and men.

 - Komen awarded $30.7 million in new research grants in 2017, growing our research investment to more than $956 million since our founding in 1982.

-- Komen Affiliates are working tirelessly to preserve state screening programs across the country so that access to potentially life-saving screening and Medicaid-funded treatment is protected during these tough economic times.
-Affiliates are also working to ensure access to oral chemotherapy, patient navigation and clinical trials.
+- Komen Affiliates are working tirelessly to preserve state screening programs across the country so that access to potentially life-saving screening is protected.
+Affiliates are also advocating for policies to reduce insurance barriers that shift costs to patients, preclude physician decision making and place unnecessary burdens on accessing care.

 - To date, Komen has invested more than $2.2 billion in research and life-saving community programs.
 We are the only breast cancer organization with a comprehensive approach that touches research, advocacy and community support.

 Komen’s network of Affiliates annually funds more than 800 community organizations providing education, screening, patient navigation and treatment assistance for those facing breast cancer.

 - Annually Komen funds more than 500,000 screenings and provides financial and emotional support programs for more than 50,000 women and men.